Skip to main content

 The senior must show real care needs, not just a family preference.
 Colorado says a person must meet an institutional level of care.
 A Case Management Agency makes that decision using the state’s level-of-care assessment.

 For direct care hours, case managers now use Colorado’s Direct Care Services Calculator.
-Colorado’s Operational Memo 25-076 says the calculator is the official tool for authorizing personal care, homemaker, and health maintenance activities.
+The CFC resources page says the calculator is used to establish direct care service needs in agency-based care, IHSS, and CDASS.

 That means the assessment should spell out specific needs such as bathing, dressing, grooming, eating, toileting, moving safely, meal preparation, light housekeeping, medication administration, respiratory care, or other approved tasks.
-Colorado’s CFC billing manual says services must be essential to the member’s health and welfare, not just helpful to the family.
+Services must be essential to the member’s health and welfare, not just helpful to the family.

 Waivers, waitlists, assessments, and how long approval can take